Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

   When the ball collides with either the left wall or the right wall

-  Then the opposite side player scores a point, the Score Board is updated
+  Then the opposite side player scores a point, the Score Board is updated.

   and the User Interface Score system is also updated.